-After about an hour, the Skittle in vinegar was completely dissolved and almost dissolved in the water.
-She recognized that the chocolate from the M & M did not dissolve and the Smartie did not dissolve at all but if shaken slightly, it broke apart a little bit in the vinegar and water.
+After about an hour, the Skittle we placed in vinegar was completely dissolved and almost dissolved in the water.
+She recognized that the chocolate from the inside of the M & M did not dissolve and the Smartie did not dissolve at all but if shaken slightly, it broke apart a little bit in the vinegar and water.

 Gather three tablespoons of water in a shallow dish, a spoonful of baking soda, and candy NERDS.

 Add water to the shallow dish.
 Dump in the candy NERDS and then a spoonful of baking soda.